Fall 2019 Mastermind Groups

 Jim Rohn once said that "You are the average of the five people you spend the most time with".
 A mastermind group can surround you with other high-achievers who appreciate the value of growing alongside others.
 These are professionals, just like you who don't want to burn out and who want to bring their best selves to their ministry.

 If you can relate to this, a mastermind group may be the perfect antidote to burnout and isolation.
-Our Fall mastermind groups are currently enrolling and we would love to include you!
+Our Winter mastermind groups are currently enrolling and we would love to include you!